TheXConsultoria/googleCalendarToCSV/README.md

 # Google Calendar events to CSV

-Downloads all future events from your Google Calendars and saves it as a CSV file.
+Downloads all events from your Google Calendars and saves it as a CSV file.

 ## Setup